 Unlike traditional money such as the dollar or euro, the amount of bitcoins in the world is not determined by banks; everything is fixed in the way bitcoin is coded.
 Only a limited number of bitcoins are released each day, and they are distributed to anyone who uses computer power to contribute to the bitcoin network.

-Should you want to learn more about the details, advantages and disadvantages.
-Then check out our page on Bitcoin.
+Should you want to learn more about the details, advantages and disadvantages?

 For a long time Ethereum has been the second largest cryptocurrency in today’s crypto market after Bitcoin.
 The total value of Ethereum (ETH) represents about 10% of the total market.
 ETH, like BTC, is a digital currency that you can send to anyone in the world in no time.

 Should you be interested in the details and how it works…

 What is the difference between tokens and coins?

 The crypto space has many new investors, enthusiasts, developers and with it many new terms.
 These terms can cause a lot of confusion on several levels.

 Blockchains, (crypto)coins, tokens, equity tokens and utility tokens are some of these new terms.
 Although it all seems very confusing, the reality is a lot easier.